technomancy/leiningen/doc/PLUGINS.md

 middleware to inject values into the project map is if the profiles has to be programmatically computed, or if you have to modify the project map in a way that is not possible with `merge-profiles`.

+**Note**: Leiningen supports loading middleware implicitly when the middleware is named `plugin-name.plugin/middleware`; however this mechanism is even more difficult to debug than regular middleware.
+It should be considered deprecated as of 2.8.0 onward and will continue to work until version 3.0 but is strongly advised against.

 ### Maven Wagons